Hamilton-Jacobi-Bellman Equations in Random Geometries: Homogenization on Continuum Percolation Clusters

 By Lemma \ref{lemma:control_restriction} and the inequalities \eqref{eq:ineq_c_norm}-\eqref{eq:ineq_c_norm2}, one can deduce (see \eqref{eq:unif_bound_xt} below for details) that $E^{P_0^{c,\omega}}[|\eps X_{t/\eps}|]$ is uniformly bounded over $0<\eps\leq 1$ and $c\in \mathbf C_T^*$.
 Thus, one simply let first $\eps\to 0$ and then $r\to 0$ to conclude the proof.

-However, a priori $G\in \mathcal G_{1+\delta}$ is neither smooth enough nor bounded.
+However, a priori $G\in \mathcal G_{\delta}$ is neither smooth enough nor bounded.
 Nevertheless, we can mollify $G$ to get a smooth and bounded version, so that we can apply the same reasoning as above.
 We provide the details now.